 The EPA rules will put pressure on coal power plants, which will have a beneficial impact on demand for natural gas, according to Kevin Book, managing director at ClearView Energy Partners LLC, a Washington-based policy-analysis firm.

 Peabody Energy Corp.
-(BTU) and Alpha Natural Resources Inc. (ANR) slid more than 9.5 percent yesterday on bets Obama’s re-election will mean more regulation for the industry.
+(BTU:US) and Alpha Natural Resources Inc. (ANR:US) slid more than 9.5 percent yesterday on bets Obama’s re-election will mean more regulation for the industry.
 Standard and Poor’s 500 Energy Index (S5ENRS), which includes a cross-section of the energy industry including coal, declined 3.1 percent.

 Less demand for coal could mean more demand for natural gas in the power industry.